Shakeskeyboarde/wurk/packages/werk/README.md

 [Learn how to create your own custom command plugins!](https://github.com/Shakeskeyboarde/werk/blob/main/packages/werk/README_CUSTOM_COMMANDS.md)

-When you run `werk <command>`, the package for the command will be looked up and loaded dynamically.
-The package must be installed, either globally or locally to a workspaces root.
-They can even be a workspace inside your monorepo!
+When you run `werk <command>`, the package for the command is loaded dynamically.
+The corresponding command package must already be installed.

-Packages will be resolved as follows.

-- Local: `@werk/command-<command>`
-- Local: `werk-command-<command>`
-- Global: `@werk/command-<command>`
-- Global: `werk-command-<command>`

 If you want to use a command package with a non-standard name, you can map the command name to an arbitrary package name in your workspaces root `package.json` file.
 This will completely override the normal package resolution strategy for the command.